varunalla/WebLinkAndPhoneCallApp/readme.md

-#Web Link and Phone Call App
+# Web Link and Phone Call App
+web link and phone callapp for implicit intents.